 “Add 250ml coconut milk to saucepan and bring to boil.
 Add curry paste and stir for 2 minutes.
 Add torn kaffir lime leaves, fish sauce, sugar, and meat, and simmer until meat is cooked.
 Add eggplant, 250ml coconut milk and water.
 When eggplant is soft, add Thai basil, and serve with rice.”

 Easy.
-And it’s delicious (that’s the paste being prepared at the start of this post).
+And it’s delicious.
+(That’s the paste being prepared in the pic above).
 It is basic because the whole point of Poo’s classes and recipes are to show foreigners how easy it is to cook Thai.
 I usually add a few pieces of sliced chilli to mine to give it some more kick, but the flavour profile is that of a simple, clean Thai green curry.

 If you are going to talk about cookie-cutter takeaway-menu Thai, a pad Thai is just as easy to knock over to go with your curry.
 The hardest thing to cook for your meal will be the steamed rice.
 Just buy a good rice cooker.
 That’s what they’ll have at the Thai takeaway shop anyway, just much bigger than the one in the back of your cupboard.

 So when is cooking at home a waste of time then?
 Well, oddly enough, the one dish that Ms Meryment says is a cinch to do at home is pizza: